stackbuilders/tutorials/tutorials/haskell/wasm-and-cloudflare-workers/tutorial.md

 120
 ```

-As you can see, the result was executed in `node` and it printed out the result of `fact` in the terminal.
+As you can see, the result is executed in `node` and it prints out the result of `fact` in the console.

 ## Push your code to Cloudflare Workers

-Now, we’re going to set everything up for deploying our code to Cloudflare workers.
+Now we’ll set everything up for deploying our code to Cloudflare workers.

 First, let’s add a `metadata.json` file with the following content: